BlazeCheesegrater/seraut-R/containers/2_ApplicationSpecific/seurat/README.md

 Please refer to CCR's [container documentation](https://docs.ccr.buffalo.edu/en/latest/howto/containerization/) for more detailed information on building and using Apptainer.

-A brief guide to building the seurat container for scRNA analysis follows:
+A brief guide to building an R container for CCR's HPC follows:

 1. Start an interactive job